atta541/Book-store/README.md

 3. **Configure Environment Variables**

-   Create a `.env.local` file in the `books-frontend` directory with the following content:
+   Create a `.env.local` file in the `books` directory with the following content:

    ```env
    NEXT_PUBLIC_API_URL=http://localhost:3000